Before Your Visit

-Most routine dental visits to Champoux and Silver involve a cleaning, along with dental examination.
+Most routine dental visits to Silver and Dobbin involve a cleaning, along with dental examination.
 If we feel it’s necessary, we may order x-rays to give us a better picture of your oral health.
 X-rays are helpful to identify issues below the surface, such as decay, fractures, cysts or infection.

 Advances in x-ray technology allow us to review them immediately so that we can develop a plan of action during your visit.
 This plan will be developed with you so that you can make informed decisions about the best course of action.